 If you are looking for live honey bee removal and relocation you have come to the right place.
 We rescue and relocate honey bee colonies!

 While we are trying to be as helpful as possible, and give you an idea of what it could cost to have bees removed, each job is different.
-Size of the bee nest, height from the ground, and difficutly or ease in accessing it, will affect the cost of removal.
+Size of the bee nest, height from the ground, and difficutly in accessing it, will affect the cost of removal.
 Prices, could be more or less then what is listed below, depending on the exact situation.
-Usually by asking a few questions on the phone, or receiving the estimate form and seeing a picture of the bee problem we can give you an exact estimate.
+Usually by asking a few questions on the phone, or receiving the estimate form with a picture of the bee problem we can give you an exact estimate.
+Typical costs are as follows:

 For the quality of work performed our pricing is very reasonable and competitive.
 Most pest control companies will charge you more than a bee removal specialist, i.e. someone who removes bees full-time.

-Travel distances over 100 miles will add approximately $1 more per each additional mile traveled.
+Travel distances over 100 miles will add to the cost.
 If you have more than one hive needing to be removed, each additional hive will usually receive a discounted rate of 25%-50% off, if located on the same property.
-Once we have quoted you a price, we will not show up and tell you it is going to be more than we initially expected.
-We will stick with the price we quoted.
 For more in-depth information on what is included with each service listed, please see Services.

 Prices are subject to change without notice.